open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 contain contain minimal functionality and customization is preferably expressed through Processors.

+The Controller component coordinates the sequence of actions to collect, process, and export metric data over a collection interval, ensuring that access to the export pipeline is properly synchronized.

 ## Requirements

 Requirements are listed below for the major components of the